freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/03-front-end-development-libraries/react/create-a-complex-jsx-element.md

 # --description--

-O último desafio foi um exemplo simples de JSX, mas JSX também pode representar HTML mais complexo.
+The last challenge was a simple example of JSX, but JSX can represent more complex HTML as well.

 Uma coisa importante a saber sobre JSX aninhado é que ele deve retornar um único elemento.